natf17/custom-info-kiosk/README.md

 - verify that when not provided, the builder will generate a kiosk field with the correct isLocalizable value
 - imporove ugly conversion in event season and location converters (Integer to Long numeric types)
 - add validation for event season types
+- handle batch llocations and event seasons more efficiently